- 16 ounces stemmed, chopped dried figs

 1. Preheat oven to 350 degrees.
 Lightly oil or spray a 9×13-inch baking pan.

-2. Combine figs, walnuts, sugar, orange juice and hot water in a mixing bowl; set aside.
-Beat together margarine and brown sugar until creamy.
+2. Combine figs, walnuts, natural sweetener, orange juice and hot water in a mixing bowl; set aside.
+Beat together margarine and coconut sugar until creamy.
 Add egg and mix until smooth.

 3. Mix flour and baking soda; stir into egg mixture; blend in oats to make soft dough.
 Reserve 1 cup of dough for topping.